slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ### How to give feedback?

 <!--
+- unsolicited advice is a form of criticism

 TEN TIPS ON GIVING FEEDBACK
 - Give at least five times more positive feedback than negative.
 - Give feedback soon after the behavior you want to respond to.